phetsims/phet-info/doc/phet-development-overview.md

 The main branch of the PhET simulation and library repositories is constantly under development and not guaranteed to be stable.
 It is our intent that the main branch of simulations + libraries will build and run properly, but sometimes the code goes through intermediate states where errors can be introduced.
 On the other hand, our published simulations have been rigorously tested across 18+ platforms and are the most stable option.

+If you are building a simulation from scratch using [SceneryStack](https://scenerystack.org/learn/overview), you will only need to worry about potential breaking changes when updating the NPM package to a newer version.
+See [SceneryStack Versioning](https://scenerystack.org/community/versioning/) for more information.

 If you are adapting a PhET simulation, or would like to access simulation code that corresponds directly to one of our published versions, then you will need to check out specific SHA revisions in all of the appropriate repositories.
 Checking out these fixed, tested revisions is also important when working on a release-candidate branch of a simulation.
 Here are the instructions:

 1. First, identify the version for which you want to check out the source code, for
    example: https://phet.colorado.edu/sims/html/area-builder/latest/area-builder_en.html